xrazis/haris.razis.com/content/posts/cappadocia.md

 arrived at noon and without a whole day to explore, we decided to walk to Galatás to get a first impression of Istanbul.

 {{< figure src="/posts/cappadocia/IMG_4290.webp"
-attr="The imposing entrance to the Istanbul university from Beyazıt Square." width=100%
+caption="The imposing entrance to the Istanbul university from Beyazıt Square." width=100%
  >}}

 {{< figure src="/posts/cappadocia/PXL_20241023_112415934~2.webp"
-attr="The Süleymaniye mosque, built in 1557." width=100%
+caption="The Süleymaniye mosque, built in 1557." width=100%
  >}}

 {{< figure src="/posts/cappadocia/IMG_4310.webp"
-attr="The Bosporus strait from the mosque." width=100%
+caption="The Bosporus strait from the mosque." width=100%
  >}}

 {{< figure src="/posts/cappadocia/20241023_165633.webp"
-attr="Kamondo Stairs at Karaköy." width=100%
+caption="Kamondo Stairs at Karaköy." width=100%
  >}}

 {{< figure src="/posts/cappadocia/IMG_4335.webp"
-attr="Galatás tower sits on top of the hill, higher than anything else." width=100%
+caption="Galatás tower sits on top of the hill, higher than anything else." width=100%
  >}}

 The following day we visited Hagia Sophia as early as possible, as to avoid large crowds.
 Sadly, Erdoğan annulled